Sunday, November 18, 2018

 · Empathy.
 Empathy leads to trust and creates strong bonds between people.

 · Lack of blame.
-Lack of blame is the ability not to become defensive and willingness to admit mistakes with a focus on correcting the problem, not the person.
+Lack of blame is the ability not to become defensive and the willingness to admit mistakes, focusing on correcting the problem, not the person.

 · Humility.
 Humility is a lack of arrogance.
 Humility means one does not think less of themselves—they just think more of others.

 · Emotional mastery.
-Emotional mastery is, most importantly, the ability to control anger.
-Emotional mastery requires remaining calm, not berating others, controlling anxiety, and reflecting before acting.
+Emotional mastery, most importantly, is the ability to control anger.
+Emotional mastery requires remaining calm, refraining from berating others, managing anxiety, and reflecting before acting.

 · Responsibility.
 Responsibility is accepting ownership by being accountable.